CI-Dominik/pp5-hack-collect/README.md

 <br>

 ### Config Vars
 * To keep your information private, head to the settings page and scroll down to config vars.
-Here, you can enter important and private information like the database url, the secret key and more.
+Here, you can enter important and private information like the database URL, the secret key and more.

 ![Screenshot of Heroku deployment](docs/deployment/heroku/03_config.jpg)

 <br>

 ### GitHub connection
-* Once your config vars are setup, click on the deploy page.
+* Once your config vars are set up, click on the Deploy page.
 There, you need to connect your current GitHub project to your Heroku account.
 Enter the name and link it.

 ![Screenshot of Heroku deployment](docs/deployment/heroku/04_github.jpg)